 Aaron has also been involved in numerous film productions as either a director or producer.
 He is best known for his work on the films Alone (2014), Outer Darkness (2014), award-winning short film The Flame (2015), and Ascendance (2018).
-Aaron has been developing his first feature film as director, ‘Northspur’ for production in late 2019.
+Aaron has been developing his first feature film as director, ‘Northspur’ for production in November 2019.
 He is also developing a second, ‘Sector 681’ for possible production in 2021.

 Aaron is the co-founder of Top of the South Film Production Society which was formed in October 2015.
 The society is a collective group of filmmakers from the Nelson and Marlborough region all with the same goal of forming a critical mass and making great films.
 His vision is to establish a thriving film industry in the region to create employment opportunities for both cast and crew.

 Aaron is mentored by Michael Seresin and Tray Goodman.
 Michael Seresin is a world-class New Zealand cinematographer, who’s credits include films like Harry Potter and the Prisoner of Azkaban (2004), Dawn of the Planet of the Apes (2014), and War for the Planet of the Apes (2017).
 As a film director, Seresin directed Homeboy (1988), starring and written by Mickey Rourke.